jonotassia/PongPlusPlus/README.md

 ### Basic Build Instructions

-A build directory with the executable has been included for convenience, but if you'd like to compile and run your own, please follow the steps below.

 1. Clone this repo.
 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`